 "In some instances, we’ve had students moving up two grades, so it’s making a significant impact with their confidence and their academic ability."

-The scheme is led by Birkenhead Sixth Form College Sociology teacher, Claire Morgan.
-After piloting the programme in her own subject three years ago with two undergraduate volunteers, the benefits to the students were so apparent that more Mentors were taken on in other departments, totalling 16 in 2015-16.
-Currently, well over 40 undergraduates in Geography, History, Law, Sociology, Sport and more are expected to join the College across this academic year.
+The scheme is led by Birkenhead Sixth Form College's Head of Humanities, Claire Morgan.
+After piloting the programme in her own teaching subject of Sociology three years ago with two undergraduate volunteers, the benefits to the students were so apparent that more Mentors were taken on in other departments, totalling 16 in 2015-16.
+Currently, well over 40 undergraduates in Geography, History, Law, Sociology, Sport have joined the College across this academic year.

 The University of Liverpool’s Faculty of Geography have now accredited their student’s participation in the Mentor project and the option can make up part of their degree course.